toasterofbread/toastbits/content/projects/metroidengine/_index.en.md

 A remake of Super Metroid's Samus using the original assets.
 The first project I created with the Godot Engine over the course of about two weeks in summer 2020.
-All the basic movement mechanics from Super are implemented, except the grapple beam.
+All of the basic movement mechanics from Super are implemented, except the grapple beam.
 Metroid projects are a running theme for me, apparently.